xoofx/xoofx.github.io/resume.md

 # Diplomas

-- Social/Specialized Educator, IRTS Marne La Vallée (2006 - 2009, 3 years)
+- Social/Specialized Educator, IRTS Marne La Vallee (2006 - 2009, 3 years)
   After my world tour, I took a break of my computer activities and enrolled into a school to learn social education and got a diploma of specialized educator.
   After this diploma, I worked part-time for one year in a small structure helping kids in a neighborhood in Paris, but my passion in software development got back and I had to stop working there as I was not enough focus on this difficult job.
 - Software Engineer, INSA Lyon (1992 - 1997, 5 years)
-- Baccalaureat Mathematics and Physics, with honors, Lycée François-Arago, Perpignan (1992)
+- Baccalaureat Mathematics and Physics, with honors, Lycee Francois-Arago, Perpignan (1992)

 # Interests
 - Guitar classic/folk (learned for few years during my 5 years in Software Engineering)